ONLINE HELP

 Definition

 The mouse cursor allows you to easily determine where an action will be performed.
-For a control in edit mode, the cursor turns into a blinking vertical line, allowing you to identify the location of the next character typed.
+For a control in edit mode, the cursor turns into a blinking vertical line, allowing you to identify the location of the next character.

 For example: